0xprinc/checks-while-hacks/README.md

 - `T18` - The functions should be grouped in the following order as given in the solidity style guide for the auditing process should be smooth <br>
           { constructor, receive function (if exists), fallback function (if exists), external, public, internal, private, view and pure functions last }
 - `T19` - Always look for making an extra function(claim) if there is possibility of the funds to be stuck in the contract.
 This can be seen in the case of airdrops that are generally landed on the protocol contract and a claim function should be made to retreive them.
+- `T20` - in the beginning after deployment of the contract, the state variables are easy to manipulate(especially in defi) since there is not much of the funds locked in the contract, and hence not very much of teh funds are required to manipulate the state of the contract, this can lead to the contract being more vulnerable in start

 ## Project